lochan027/failure-aware-ernie/README.md

 - Results may not transfer to different architectures

 ### Evaluation
-- Evaluation uses synthetic realistic data to demonstrate concept
-- Real-world deployment requires extensive testing
+- Evaluation uses controlled, hand-curated failure scenarios designed to isolate hallucination and uncertainty behaviors.
+This enables precise measurement of safety improvements, though broader real-world validation is future work.
 - No adversarial testing included

 ---